What is CCL?

 2. Selected applicants will be invited to a group interview with the course instructor

-4. Course begins in September
+4. Course begins in late September or early October

 Organizing Apprenticeship